-Knowsley Clinical Commissioning Group
+• Knowsley Clinical Commissioning Group / Integrated Care Board

-The Council established a partnership agreement with Knowsley Primary Care Trust during 2004/05 using powers originally under Section 31 of the Health Act 1999 (see Note 28 to the Accounts), and then under Section 75 of the NHS Act 2006.
-These partnership arrangements remained in place until the abolition of the Primary Care Trust on 31 March 2013.
-A revised Section 75 Agreement has since been put in place between the Council and Knowsley Clinical Commissioning Group with effect from 1 April 2013 and is subject to annual revision and update to reflect changes such as the inclusion of the Better Care Fund and Improved Better Care Fund.
-The latest Section 75 Agreement was extended for a further financial year in April 2021 and included discharge to assess requirements established by the NHS in response to the Coronavirus pandemic.
+The Council established a partnership agreement with Knowsley Primary Care Trust during 2004/05 using powers originally under Section 31 of the Health Act 1999 (see Note 30 to the Accounts), and then under Section 75 of the NHS Act 2006.
+These partnership arrangements remained in place until the abolition of the Primary Care Trust on 31st March 2013.
+A revised Section 75 Agreement was put in place between the Council and Knowsley Clinical Commissioning Group with effect from 1 April 2013, and was subject to annual revision and update to reflect changes such as the inclusion of the Better Care Fund and Improved Better Care Fund.